 \section{Conclusion and future work}

-In this work, we introduced a synthetic fictional question-answering dataset called \dataset{} designed to evaluate the reasoning ability of LLMs.
-We evaluated \textsc{InstructGPT} and \textsc{GPT-3} on \dataset{} and found that while the largest model was generally able to perform reasoning, even with fictional and counterfactual inputs, it had difficulty with proof planning and selecting the correct proof step when there are multiple available.
+In this work, we introduced a synthetic fictional QA dataset called \dataset{} designed to evaluate the reasoning ability of LLMs.
+We evaluated \textsc{InstructGPT} and \textsc{GPT-3} on \dataset{} and found that while the largest model was generally able to perform reasoning, it had difficulty with proof planning and selecting the correct proof step when there are multiple available.

 \dataset{}, and our high-level approach more broadly, could be used to compare LLM reasoning with that of humans, and to explore which aspects of human reasoning were acquired by LLMs from their pretraining.
 As our work has shown that LLMs are able to reason to a degree, it is yet unclear where the model acquired this ability.
 Are there portions of the pretraining data that teach the model to reason?
-Our work shows that relying on CoT prompting is not sufficient for more complex reasoning, such as in mathematical domains.
-Rather, our results suggest that reasoning systems stand to benefit from more sophisticated proof planning/search strategies, such as neurosymbolic approaches where part of the reasoning can be done over interpretable symbolic structures. \dataset{} can be used to train new reasoning systems, or to pretrain/fine-tune LLMs to hopefully improve their reasoning capability.
+Our work shows that CoT prompting is not sufficient for more complex reasoning, such as in mathematical domains, since the reasoning tested in this work is a strict subset of that of general mathematical reasoning.
+Mathematical proofs contain steps with much higher branching factor, where robust proof planning is instrumental.
+Rather, our results suggest that reasoning systems may benefit from more sophisticated proof planning/search strategies, such as neurosymbolic approaches where part of the reasoning is done over interpretable symbolic structures. \dataset{} can be used to train new reasoning systems, or to pretrain/fine-tune LLMs to improve their reasoning capability.

 The inability of LLMs to plan ahead in their reasoning might be related to recent work illuminating the theoretical computational limitations of such models \citep{10.1162/tacl_a_00493}.